Human remains washed into the sea at Maketū

 Human remains have been unearthed at a beach in Maketū.

-Local iwi and police have placed a rāhui on the eastern side of Ōkurei Point in Maketū after a landslide washed human remains into the sea.
+Local iwi have placed a rāhui on the eastern side of Ōkurei Point in Maketū after a landslide washed human remains into the sea.

 A public notice said the remains, which were possibly pre-European, became dislodged and disinterred and washed into the surrounding ocean, including at Newdicks Beach.